Items tagged “cranial nerve”

 Published 30 Apr 2014

 The nervus terminalis, also referred to as cranial nerve zero, cranial nerve XIII, zero nerve, nerve N or NT, is a previously unnumbered cranial nerve, most rostral of all cranial nerves.
-Gross anatomy It is a bilateral bundle of nerve fibres, which runs in the subarachnoid space from the medi...
+Gross anatomy It is a bilateral bundle of nerve fibers, which runs in the subarachnoid space from the medi...